In nature, all life comes in two forms: plant and animal.

 In the marketplace, all business entities are found in two forms: human and non-human.
 But unlike plants and animals, a human business can morph into a non-human entity.

-So why should your human business morph to non-human?
-There are three excellent reasons:
+So, why should your human business morph to non-human?
+There are at least three excellent reasons:

-2. The “corporate veil” provided by a corporation or LLC can shield personal assets from legal obligations or claims on the business.
+2. Legal liability protection.
+Something called the “corporate veil” provides shareholders of a corporation or members of an LLC with a shield for their personal assets from legal claims against some liability of the business.
 Talk with your attorney about this.

-3. Many larger customer prospects won’t take your business seriously as a vendor unless you are a corporation or LLC.
+3. Business credibility.
+Many customers, especially larger companies, won’t take your business seriously as a vendor unless you have a legal structure.

 When should you morph?
-If your business is very small, you might be able to spend the incorporating expense—$500 to $1,000—on something more immediately critical, like a computer or marketing.
-But one concern is that you might wait until it’s too late.
+If your business is very small, you might be able to spend the incorporating expense – $500 to $1,000 – on something more immediately critical, like a computer or marketing.
+But you probably shouldn’t delay this step for long, and one concern is that you might wait until it’s too late.
 Here are three organizational and operating triggers that should help you decide when to morph from a human to a non-human entity.